Sindkhed Raja Assembly constituency

-Sindkhed Raja Assembly constituency is one of the 288 constituencies of the Maharashtra Vidhan Sabha and one of the seven which are located in the Buldhana district.
+Sindkhed Raja Assembly constituency is one of the 288 constituencies of the Maharashtra Vidhan Sabha and one of the seven which are located in Buldhana district.

+Overview

 It is a segment of Buldhana Lok Sabha constituency, along with five other Vidhan Sabha (Legislative Assembly) constituencies, namely Buldhana, Chikhali, Mehkar, Khamgaon and Jalgaon (Jamod).

 As per orders of Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 24 Sindkhed Raja Assembly constituency is composed of the following: